Beginner's guide to the Tour de France

 Although the focus is on the overall race between the General Classification contenders, there’s considerable kudos to be gained from a stage win.
 Flatter stages with wide, flat finishes are usually the domain of the sprinters.
 Powerful riders, they can put out prodigious power numbers in the race for the line.

-But they can usually only sustain that power for a short period, so they rely on a lead out train of other riders from their team to bring them to the front of the race at the right point to unleash their final sprint.
-Some teams will be built around their sprinter, with Mark Cavendish being the master of the sprint stage for many years, helping him to rack up 34 stage victories over nine Tours de France.
-It looks likely that Cavendish won’t be riding this year’s Tour, following a surprise call-up in 2021 that gained him four stage wins.
+But they can usually only sustain that power for a short period, so they rely on a lead-out train of other riders from their team to bring them to the front of the race at the right point to unleash their final sprint.
+Some teams will be built around their sprinter, with Mark Cavendish being the master of the sprint stage for many years, helping him to rack up 34 stage victories over nine Tours de France, equalling Eddy Merckx’s record for the most stage wins.
+He’s riding the Tour for a last time and has one last opportunity to better that in this, his final year before retirement.

 With high speeds and many riders jostling for position, sprint finishes are dangerous and it’s not uncommon to see mass pile-ups on the approach to the line.
 If a rider is caught up in a crash within 3km of the finish, race rules mean that he is given the same time as the bunch, so highly placed riders on general classification aren’t penalised.